Life Insurance Types Explained

 In addition to a “straight term policy” which is usually referred to as a traditional life insurance policy, you have riders, which can cover children and adults in lots of different ways.

 On top of these, you have increasing premium term group life insurance and decreasing term for mortgages, too.
-There are more types of term than any other.
+There are more types of policy term than any other.

 Permanent Life Insurance Explained